yNaxon/search-in-file/README.md

-# Search In File
+# Sherlock
-Search in file lets you search for a text in any file – on the web.
+Sherlock lets you search for a text in any file – on the web.
 To quickly begin developing, execute following commands:

 ```sh